guettli/desktop-tips-and-tricks/README.md

 https://support.google.com/chrome/answer/157179

-* ctrl-t: new tab.
+* Ctrl + t: new tab.
 Then autocomplete in address bar.
+* Ctrl + Shift + t: Reopen previously closed tabs in the order they were closed
+* Ctrl + number-of-tab: Jump to numbered tab
+* Ctrl + f: Open the Find Bar to search the current page
+* Ctrl + Shift + j: Open Developer Tools
+* F11: Turn full-screen mode on or off
+* Ctrl and +: Make everything on the page bigger

+Third (pinned) tab is the mail app.
+I can start to compose a new mail with ctr + 3, "c".

 ### Native GUI vs Chrome